jonom/silverstripe-focuspoint/README.md

 ### Partial cache busting

-If you are caching page content that includes a CroppedFocusedImage and you edit the image (i.e. by changing the focus point) but not the page, you may want to invalidate the page's cache as the updated CroppedFocusedImage will have a different filename.
+If you are caching page content that includes a FocusFill and you edit the image (i.e. by changing the focus point) but not the page, you may want to invalidate the page's cache as the updated FocusFill will have a different filename.
 Gordon Banderson has written a [robust extension](https://github.com/gordonbanderson/weboftalent-imageeditpartialcachebust) to help you achieve this.

 ### Fine-tuned cropping in individual contexts